macs3-project/MACS/INSTALL.md

 ## Configure enviroment variables

+*Note*, if you are using virtual environment, you should skip this section since all the corresponding environment variables have been correctly set while you `activate` the environment.

 After running the setup script, you might need to add the install location to your `PYTHONPATH` and `PATH` environment variables.
 The